MehdiMni/islambot/README.md

 The above command would quote the tafsir of Ayatul Kursi from Tafsir al-Tabari.

-#### Valid tafsir editions
-* jalalayn = Tafsir al-Jalalayn

-* muyassar = Tafsir al-Muyassar

-If no tafsir edition is chosen, it will default to Tafsir al-Jalalayn.

 ### -tafsir
-**-tafsir** allows you to quote the English tasfir (commentary) of verses from Tafsir al-Jalalayn.
-It works in the same manner as **-aquran**.
+**-tafsir** allows you to quote the English tasfir (commentary) of verses from Tafsir al-Jalalayn and Tafsir Ibn Kathir.
+It works in the same manner as **-atafsir**.

 ```
--tafsir <surah>:<verse(s)>
+-tafsir <surah>:<verse> <jalalayn/ibnkathir>
 ```

 For example:

 ```
--tafsir 1:1-7
+-tafsir 1:1 ibnkathir
 ```
-The above command would quote the tafsir of Surah al-Fatihah from Tafsir al-Jalalayn.
+The above command would quote the tafsir of Surah al-Fatihah, verse 1 from Tafsir Ibn Kathir.

 ## Hadith